If you’re a gamer, now is the time to get serious about ergonomics. Why? Because your health is at risk.

 The solution here is choosing an ergonomic chair.
 For PC and console gamers seeking the maximum level of support, we recommend office chairs, racing chairs, and pedestal chairs.
 If you’re looking for specific recommendations for gamers, you can read more in our buyer’s guide here.

 What should you look for in these chairs?
 The most supportive chairs come outfitted with all types of different adjustment mechanisms, ensuring the optimal fit for every type of player.
-The best ergonomic gaming chairs boast some (if not all) of the following options:
+The best ergonomic gaming chairs (and particularly the best gaming chairs for back pain) boast some or all of the following options:

 - Adjustable Armrests